Eric Wood: Professional career

-NFL draft

-Alongside Alex Mack, Wood was considered one of the best centers available in the 2009 NFL Draft.
+Alongside Alex Mack, Wood was considered one of the best centers available in the 2009 NFL draft.
 He has been compared to Brad Meester by The Sporting News, but his instincts and "nastiness" on the field had scouts comparing him to the NFL's old time centers like Mike Webster of the Pittsburgh Steelers and Tim Grunhard of the Kansas City Chiefs.

-Wood was selected with the 28th pick of the 2009 NFL Draft by the Buffalo Bills, using the pick acquired from the Philadelphia Eagles via a trade for Jason Peters.
-With Mack being selected with the 21st pick by the Cleveland Browns, at marked the first time two centers were drafted in round one since the 1983 NFL Draft, with Dave Rimington and Don Mosebar.
+Wood was selected with the 28th pick of the 2009 NFL draft by the Buffalo Bills, using the pick acquired from the Philadelphia Eagles via a trade for Jason Peters.
+With Mack being selected with the 21st pick by the Cleveland Browns, at marked the first time two centers were drafted in round one since the 1983 NFL draft, with Dave Rimington and Don Mosebar.

-Buffalo Bills

 In his rookie season, Wood was counted on to start at right guard.
 He joined a completely retooled Bills offensive line that was expected to feature two rookie starters—him, and second round pick Andy Levitre at left guard—and no players returning to the same position.
 On July 28, 2009, Wood signed a five-year contract with the Bills, reportedly worth more than $12 million.

 Wood immediately became the Bills starting right offensive guard next to center Geoff Hangartner, with Levitre at left guard.
 On November 22, 2009, in his 10th game, Wood fractured his tibia and fibula in the fourth quarter of an 18–15 loss to the Jacksonville Jaguars, after Jaguars defensive tackle Montavious Stanley ran into Wood's leg.
 Wood underwent season-ending surgery in a Jacksonville hospital and did not return to Buffalo with the team.
 He was placed on the injured reserve list on November 24, 2009.

 On March 30, 2010, Wood told the Buffalo Bills that his leg was healing well and that he gave it an 80% chance to be ready for training camp.
 He eventually started 14 games in the 2010 NFL season, missing only Steelers and Vikings games because of an ankle injury.
 The Bills were playing the same trio up the middle: Wood at right guard, Hangartner at center, and Levitre at left guard.

 In 2011, Wood was switched to center, between Levitre and new starting right guard Kraig Urbik.
 These three have been instrumental in the resurgence in the Bills offense, led by Ryan Fitzpatrick at quarterback and Fred Jackson at running back.
 However, he was hurt in game 9 and did not play the rest of the year, replaced first by Urbik and then by Colin Brown.